TOMB5/TOMB5/README.md

 ## What is this?

 This repository contains decompiled code for the game Tomb Raider: Chronicles.
 All decompiled code is based off the PlayStation version.
 The goal is to decompile as much as possible since the original source code is reportedly lost.
 It is not expected for decompiled code to be 1:1 with the original source code.
-However, functionality it will be the same, further debugging the original PlayStation version at a later phase will help map out any existing bugs.
+However, functionality wise it will be the same.
+Further debugging of the original PlayStation version at a later phase will help map out any existing bugs.
 All information (variable and method names) have been obtained from debugging symbols (.SYM, .MAP) and TRosettastone 3.0.

 ## What are the current goals?